2019 Conference Schedule

 For more information, please contact Lisa Zimmerman or call 970-351-2033.

-The 2018 RWC will feature readings by award-winning authors from three genres: fiction, poetry and creative nonfiction.
+The 2019 RWC will feature readings by award-winning authors from three genres: fiction, poetry and creative nonfiction.
 A question-and-answer session and book signing will follow each of the readings, which are open to the public and free.
-Each morning following a reading, the writer will hold a Q&A for students in the Panorama Room at the UC.

 Elisa Gabbert is a poet and essayist and the author of four collections: The Word Pretty (Black Ocean, 2018), L’Heure Bleue, or the Judy Poems (Black Ocean, 2016), The Self Unstable (Black Ocean, 2013), and The French Exit (Birds LLC, 2010).
 Her work has appeared in The New Yorker, the New York Times, the New York Review of Books, the Guardian Long Read, Boston Review, the Paris Review Daily, Pacific Standard, Guernica, and many other venues.
 She is currently writing a book about disaster culture and human failure, The Unreality of Memory, forthcoming from FSG Originals.

 Teague Bohlen is the Director of Creative Writing at the University of Colorado Denver, where he serves as Fiction Editor for the literary magazine Copper Nickel and Faculty Advisor for the student newspaper The Sentry.
 His first novel, The Pull of the Earth, won the Colorado Book Award for fiction, his shorter work has been seen in journals nationwide, and he covers the literary and pop culture beats as a regular contributor to the alt-weekly Westword.
 His latest is Flatland, a collection of flash fictions set in the American midwest, as befitting his corn-fed heart.